Particular/docs.particular.net/nservicebus/operations/performance-counters.md

 ## Perfomance Monitor Users local security group

-When using NServiceBus.Host.exe or BusConfiguration.EnableInstallers() the service account will be automatically added to the local Performance Monitor Users group if executed with elevated priviledges.
+When [running installers](http://docs.particular.net/nservicebus/operations/installers) the service account will be automatically added to the local Performance Monitor Users group if executed with elevated privileges.

 ## Corrupted Counters